-Braintree Launches JS Library to Help Developers With PCI16 Mar 2013
+Braintree Launches JS Library to Help Developers With PCI

 ...uses asymmetric encryption to prevent raw credit card data from passing through merchants' servers.
 It intercepts a form submit in the browser that contains sensitive data, encrypts that data with a public key provided to merchants by Braintree and then submits the form with the encrypted data to the server.
 Braintree retains the private key of the key pair so that merchants are unable to decrypt the encrypted fields server-side.
 Any string field in Braintree's API can be encrypted and encrypted values can be transparently dropped into any API call